Logging

 • A logger is the abstraction that provides operations to emit a message.
 The message is composed of a text, optional formatting parameters, a log level and a timestamp.

-• A formatter is the abstraction that takes the information about the log to format the final message.
+• A formatter is the abstraction that takes the information about the log and its parameters to create the formatted message.

 Logger Declaration